-Obstructive sleep apnea (OSA), also known as obstructive sleep apnea syndrome (OSAS), is a disorder characterized by repetitive episodes of total (i.e. apnoeas) or reduction (i.e. hypopnoeas) in ventilation due to total or partial collapse of the upper airway during sleep.
+Obstructive sleep apnoea (OSA), also known as obstructive sleep apnoea syndrome (OSAS), is a disorder characterised by repetitive episodes of total (i.e. apnoeas) or reduction (i.e. hypopnoeas) in ventilation due to total or partial collapse of the upper airway during sleep.

-Shapiro syndrome is a very rare condition characterized by the triad of episodic hypothermia, hyperhidrosis, and agenesis of the corpus callosum 1.
-A similar syndrome, characterized by episodic hyperthermia and agenesis of the corpus callosum, has been termed reverse Shapiro syndrome 2.
+Shapiro syndrome is a very rare condition characterised by the triad of episodic hypothermia, hyperhidrosis, and agenesis of the corpus callosum 1.
+A similar syndrome, characterised by episodic hyperthermia and agenesis of the corpus callosum, has been termed reverse Shapiro syndrome 2.

 RAPADILINO syndrome is a rare autosomal-recessive syndrome that results from mutations in the RECQL4 gene 1.